Add a new application using a form

 - Shared: All application instances will use the same data.

 In this section you can define the amount of memory and CPU available to the application.
+If the namespace you have selected has resource quotas set, you must define these values.

 This section allows you to choose how you want to deploy the application inside the cluster.
 Options are: